On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Two Example Negative Cases: Rademacher and Cauchy

-\begin{remark*} The authors in~\cite{muthukrishnanhistogram} were looking for a 2D-ERS solution for Rademacher RVs with (approximately) $4$-wise independence guarantee.
-The fact that~(\ref{condindep}) does not hold likely rules out a DST-based ERS solution that works in 2D.
-However, it does not rule out a generalization of 1D ECC-based ERS schemes such as EH3~\cite{feigenbaum} to 2D, although no such generalization has been discovered to this day~\cite{rusu-jour}. \end{remark*}
+\begin{remark} The authors in~\cite{muthukrishnanhistogram} were looking for a 2D-ERS solution for Rademacher RVs with (approximately) $4$-wise independence guarantee.
+The fact that~(\ref{condindep}) does not hold likely rules out a DST-based Rademacher-ERS solution that works in 2D.
+However, it does not rule out a generalization of 1D ECC-based Rademacher-ERS schemes such as EH3~\cite{feigenbaum} to 2D, although no such generalization has been discovered to this day~\cite{rusu-jour}. \end{remark}

 Now we move on to the target distribution being \emph{Cauchy}.
 Suppose $S^H_0=z$ and $S^H_1 = -z$ for a real number $z$ such that $S = S^H_0 + S^H_1 = 0$.
-It can be shown that (e.g., in~\cite{1ddyadic}) $X_{0,0}$ has conditional pdf $f(x\mid z) = (4+z^2) /(2\pi(1+x^2)(1+(z-x)^2))$, and that $X_{1,0}$ has pdf $f(x\mid-z)$.
+It can be shown that (\emph{e.g.}, in~\cite{1ddyadic}) $X_{0,0}$ has conditional pdf $f(x\mid z) = (4+z^2) /(2\pi(1+x^2)(1+(z-x)^2))$, and that $X_{1,0}$ has pdf $f(x\mid-z)$.
 Hence, $S^V_0$ has pdf $g(x\mid z) = f(x\mid z) \ast f(x\mid -z)$, where $\ast$ refers to the convolution on $x$.
 We consider the value of $g(x\mid z)$ at $x=0$.
 We have $g(0\mid z) = \int_{-\infty}^{\infty} f(x\mid z)\cdot f(-x\mid -z)\mathrm{d}x = (4+z^2)^2/(4\pi^2)\cdot \int_{-\infty}^{\infty} 1/((1+x^2)^2(1+(z-x)^2)^2)\cdot\mathrm{d}x = (20+z^2)/(4\pi(4+z^2))$.
 Since $g(0\mid z)$ is still a function of $z$, we conclude $S^V_0$ is dependent on $(S^H_0 , S^H_1)$ given $S$.